deepnetworkgmbh/generative-ai/docs/promptflow-blog.md

 ### 1. **Initial Setup**
 There are several steps need to be done before the 'Test'.
 These are:
-* Install az ml extension (Required for 'ml' CLI commands)
+* Install az ml extension (Required for 'ml' CLI commands) .
-* Azure login with Created Service Principal ([Created in Pre-Requirements Section](#pre-requisites))
+* Azure login with previously Service Principal ([Created in Pre-Requirements Section](#pre-requisites)).
-* Set up Python (Python 3.11.4 is used)
+* Set up Python (Python 3.11.4 is used).
-* Install promptflow (Requirements in 'flow/promptflow/web-classification/requirements.txt' are used)
+* Install promptflow (Requirements in 'flow/promptflow/web-classification/requirements.txt' are used).

 ### 2. **Create Compute Instance**
 To run Prompt Flow Test we need to create compute instance (Virtual Machine) in Azure ML.
 * Set Compute and Runtime Names (For further usage), they should be unique in your workspace.
-* Create Managed Identity (To give required permissions to Compute Instance)
+* Create Managed Identity (To give required permissions to Compute Instance).
   * `az identity create -g ${{env.GROUP}} -n ${{env.MANAGED_IDENTITY_NAME}} --query "id"`
-* Assign "AzureML Data Scientist" role to MSI
+* Assign "AzureML Data Scientist" role to MSI.
   * `az role assignment create --assignee-object-id ${{env.PRINCIPAL_ID}} --assignee-principal-type ServicePrincipal --role "AzureML Data Scientist" --scope "/subscriptions/${{env.SUBSCRIPTION}}/resourcegroups/${{env.GROUP}}/providers/Microsoft.MachineLearningServices/workspaces/${{env.WORKSPACE}}"`
-* Create Azure ML Compute Instance (Used VM type is "Standard_DS1_v2", there are several options you can use) with created MSI
+* Create Azure ML Compute Instance (Used VM type is "Standard_DS1_v2", there are several options you can use) and assign the created MSI to the VM.
   * `az ml compute create --name ${{env.COMPUTE_NAME}} --size Standard_DS1_v2 --identity-type UserAssigned --type ComputeInstance --resource-group ${{env.GROUP}} --workspace-name ${{env.WORKSPACE}} --user-assigned-identities ${{env.USER_MANAGED_ID}}`

 ### 3. **Create Test Environment**